B3

 Battery Internal Resistance High / Capacity Degradation

-Vacuum shuts down under moderate load, B3 displayed, battery indicator may still show charge remaining.
+The vacuum shuts down under moderate load, B3 is displayed, and the battery indicator may still show charge remaining.

 Advertisements